bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 ---
-title: Create a Bucketeer acccount
+title: Create a Bucketeer account
 # sidebar_position:
 slug: /getting-started/create-bucketeer-account
 description: This page guides the user on how to create the Bucketeer account.